simplystats/simplystats.github.io/_posts/2016-10-20-distributed-masochism-as-a-pedagogical-model.md

 iterating on course material is especially enhanced in online courses where the time span for a course lasts a few weeks compared to a full semester, so kinks in the course are ironed out at a faster rate compared to traditional in-person courses.
-All of the material in our courses is open-source and availible on GitHub, and we teach our students how to use Git and GitHub.
+All of the material in our courses is open-source and available on GitHub, and we teach our students how to use Git and GitHub.
 We can take advantage of improvements and contributions the students think we should make to our courses through pull requests that we recieve.
 Student contributions